BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Application Protocol

-A formal request must be submitted in all cases for consideration of alterations or removal of specimens.
-Normally only accessioned specimens are considered at this level of request.
-The proposal should state the nature of the study and the research question(s) being addressed, the techniques that will be used in the study, the taxa that will be required, the number of individuals needed, and the exact nature and size of the sample requested.
-Requests for destructive sampling must contain compelling reasons why the project cannot be completed without the use of museum specimens.
-This includes evidence that the research question being addressed is explicitly historical and thus requires the use of museum specimens, or that the taxa of interest cannot be sampled directly from the field.
+A formal request on institutional letterhead must be submitted to the collection manager.
+Only cataloged and accessioned specimens are considered.
+The proposal should state the nature of the study and the research question(s) being addressed, the techniques used in the study, the taxa required, the number of individuals needed, and the exact nature and size of the sample requested.
+Requests for destructive sampling must contain compelling reasons why the project can only be completed using museum specimens.
+This includes evidence that the research question being addressed is explicitly historical and thus requires the use of museum specimens or that the taxa of interest cannot be sampled directly from the field.

-Requests for destructive sampling should provide evidence that the investigators have experience with associated analytical procedures (e.g., PCR amplification and sequencing of DNA from museum skins), and that the proposed studies are likely to generate usable data.
+Requests for destructive sampling should provide evidence that the investigators have experience with associated analytical procedures (e.g., PCR amplification and sequencing of DNA from museum skins) and that the proposed studies will likely generate usable data.

-If permission is granted to remove specimen parts (e.g., skin clips, reproductive organs, stomach contents), those parts must be labeled with the CM catalog number by the researcher and returned with the specimens.
-Any slide preparations (e.g., SEM stubs, histological, karyological), are to be returned properly labeled.
-Additionally, any remaining samples (feathers, DNA extracts, etc.) should be returned to the Carnegie Section of Birds.
+If, on the rare occasion, permission is granted to remove specimen parts (e.g., skin clips, reproductive organs, stomach contents), those parts must be labeled with the CM catalog number by the researcher and returned with the specimens.
+Any slide preparations (e.g., SEM stubs, histological, karyological) must be returned properly labeled.
+Any remaining samples (feathers, DNA extracts, etc.) should be returned to the Carnegie Section of Birds.

 Application Approval

 Proposals will be evaluated by curatorial and collection management staff with, in some cases, advice solicited from colleagues at other institutions.
+Only complete applications will be considered.
 Approval will be based on the following criteria:

 - Rarity of specimens and potential for replacement